Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 C) The lord, the hunter and the fox= alternative to Rock,Paper,Scissors.
 Using LIST data type and IF,ELIF and ELSE STATEMENTS.

 D) Mini gamble = A simple 'Shell' game where you make bets on which pot the stone is under.
-Using WHILE loop and BREAK statement.
+Implement INT function converting 'string' to integer as well as BREAK statement.

 E) Battle Master= Build the optimal army to defeat the dreaded orcs.
 Demonstrate how to use GLOBAL Function to interact with global variable within a function.
 Implement the use of TRY, EXCEPT AND BREAK statements and WHILE loops